mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 }}

-**Role:** Professional Courier, Message Runner **Age:** 24 | **Alignment:** Neutral
+**Role:** Professional Courier, Message Runner

+### Background
 Alden is the fastest courier in Kaer Thandros—known for delivering messages when teleportation isn't an option and discretion is required.
 Delivers to anyone, no questions asked.

+### Connections
-**Connections:** Used by everyone—nobles, criminals, merchants, spies.
+Used by everyone—nobles, criminals, merchants, spies.
 Nobody wants him dead because everyone needs him.
+\column
+{{descriptive
+#### Secrets (DM Only)

-**Secrets:** Has delivered messages that changed kingdoms.
-Knows which nobles are corresponding with which enemies.
-Has a photographic memory for routes and faces.
+1. Has delivered messages that changed kingdoms.
+2. Knows which nobles are corresponding with which enemies.
+3. Has a photographic memory for routes and faces.
+}}

+### Hooks
-**Hooks:** Can deliver messages anywhere.
-Might witness something important.
-His knowledge makes him a target.
+- Can deliver messages anywhere.
+- Might witness something important.
+- His knowledge makes him a target.

 {{pageNumber,auto}}
 {{footnote Part IV: NPCs}}